-73. Were you able to conduct the minimum number of RANDOM STAFF interviews? • Yes • No 74.
-Provide any additional comments regarding selecting or interviewing random staff (e.g., any populations you oversampled, barriers to completing interviews, barriers to ensuring representation): No text provided.
-Specialized Staff, Volunteers, and Contractor Interviews Staff in some facilities may be responsible for more than one of the spapply to an interview with a single staff member and that information we ecialized staff duties.
-Therefore, more than one interview protocol may rould satisfy multiple specialized staff interview requirements.
-75. Enter the total number of staff in a SPECIALIZED STAFF role who were interviewed (excluding volunteers and contractors): 12 76.
-Were you able to interview the Agency Head? • Yes C No 77.
-Were you able to interview the Warden/Facility • Yes Director/Superintendent or their designee?
-C No 78.
-Were you able to interview the PREA Coordinator? • Yes C No 79.
-Were you able to interview the PREA Compliance Manager? ⊙ Yes manager.
-C No © NA (NA if the agency is a single facility agency or is otherwise not required to have a PREA Compliance Manager per the Standards)
+Specialized Staff, Volunteers, and Contractor Interviews

+Staff in some facilities may be responsible for more than one of the specialized staff duties.
+Therefore, more than one interview protocol may apply to an interview with a single staff member and that information would satisfy multiple specialized staff interview requirements.

+75. Enter the total number of staff in a SPECIALIZED STAFF role who were interviewed (excluding volunteers and contractors): 11 76.
+Were you able to interview the Agency Head?
+Yes No 77.
+Were you able to interview the Warden/Facility Director/Superintendent or their designee?
+Yes No 78.
+Were you able to interview the PREA Coordinator?
+Yes No 79.
+Were you able to interview the PREA Compliance Manager?
+Yes No NA (NA if the agency is a single facility agency or is otherwise not required to have a PREA Compliance Manager per the Standards)

-80. Select which SPECIALIZED STAFF roles were interviewed as part of this audit from the list below: (select all that apply) Agency contract administrator Agency contract administrator Intermediate or higher-level facility staff responsible for conducting and documenting unannounced rounds to identify and deter staff sexual abuse and sexual harassment Line staff who supervise youthful inmates (if applicable) Education and program staff who work with youthful inmates (if applicable) Medical staff Mental health staff Non-medical staff involved in cross-gender strip or visual searches Administrative (human resources) staff Sexual Assault Forensic Examiner (SAFE) or Sexual Assault Nurse Examiner (SANE) staff Investigative staff responsible for conducting administrative investigations Investigative staff responsible for conducting criminal investigations Staff who perform screening for risk of victimization and abusiveness Staff who supervise inmates in segregated housing/residents in isolation Staff on the sexual abuse incident review team Designated staff member charged with monitoring retaliation First responders, both security and non-security staff Intake staff Other 81.
-Did you interview VOLUNTEERS who may have contact with inmates/residents/detainees in this facility? ○ Yes⊙ No 82.
-Did you interview CONTRACTORS who may have contact with inmates/residents/detainees in this facility? ○ Yes⊙ No 83.
-Provide any additional comments regarding selecting or interviewing specialized staff.
-There were no volunteer or contractor available during the audit.
+80. Select which SPECIALIZED STAFF roles were interviewed as part of this Agency contract administrator audit from the list below: (select all that apply) Intermediate or higher-level facility staff responsible for conducting and documenting unannounced rounds to identify and deter staff sexual abuse and sexual harassment Line staff who supervise youthful inmates (if applicable) Education and program staff who work with youthful inmates (if applicable) Medical staff Mental health staff Non-medical staff involved in cross-gender strip or visual searches Administrative (human resources) staff Sexual Assault Forensic Examiner (SAFE) or Sexual Assault Nurse Examiner (SANE) staff Investigative staff responsible for conducting administrative investigations Investigative staff responsible for conducting criminal investigations Staff who perform screening for risk of victimization and abusiveness Staff who supervise inmates in segregated housing/residents in isolation Staff on the sexual abuse incident review team Designated staff member charged with monitoring retaliation First responders, both security and non- security staff Intake staff